-Marisil tasks Chief Copy-Lackey Jodah with a detailed report on a journal by Jodah’s own grandfather, Jarsyl.
+Marisil secretly tasks Chief Copy-Lackey Jodah with a detailed report on a journal by Jodah’s own grandfather, Jarsyl.
 You may proceed to forget that name because of course it never showed up anywhere on the cards.

-In our last “adventure,” Jodah has been robbed blind of his possessions and his purpose.
+In our last “adventure,” Jodah has been robbed senseless of both his possessions and his purpose.
 Much like a high school graduate with no plans, he signs up for the easiest job within reach.
 Much unlike a high school graduate with no plans, this involves the Gheddian army instead of the Taco Bell.

 This is one of the only two pictures you can find of him on the internet, so take a good long look.
-Well, wait, that’s not entirely true, I can usually find some unofficial art by the real M:tG artists on deviantArt if I search, hang on…
+Well, wait, that’s not entirely true, I can usually find some unofficial art by real M:tG artists on deviantArt if I search, hang on…

 It has been 413 years since the birth of Urza and Mishra, which means today’s in-universe date is 413 A.R..
 A questionable event to start your calendar on, to be sure.
 Shows how terrible the Dark Age was when your Christ equivalents were the Keystone Krafters.
 You definitely want to die before this Second Coming.